marceand/portfolio/content/projects/ui-material-design.md

 ### App Overview

-I meticulously crafted these beatiful and customizable Android UI following Material Design guidelines and utilizing Android themes, styles, colors, components and patterns.
+I meticulously crafted these beatiful and customizable Android UIs following Material Design 3 (MD3) guidelines and utilizing Android themes, styles, colors, components and patterns.

 **Note:** The actual UI designs are available at the MD3 website.